Book a demo Sign in

 The application process

-The abstract submitted during the application process is not the same as the poster abstract.
+Writing an abstract for a conference application requires a different approach than a poster abstract.
+For detailed guidance, explore our tips on How to Write an Abstract for a Conference.
 The abstract submission is usually longer and you have to respect several points when writing it:

 • Use the template provided by the conference organization (if applicable);